 Divide filling into 8 equal portions.

 Place a portion of filling onto the white edge of a blanched Napa cabbage.
 Roll cabbage around the filling like a jelly roll.
 Tie with blanched green onion.
 Place onto a shallow bowl or casserole dish.
 Repeat with the other 7 portions of filling.

 Fill a large pot with about an inch of water.
 Place a rack at the base of the pot.
 Bring water to a boil.

 Place dish with dumplings or cabbage rolls on rack.
 Cover and steam for 10 minutes.

 Gently transfer one dumpling or two cabbage rolls with a large serving spoon into individual bowls.
 Ladle some soup into bowls about half way up the sides of dumplings or cabbage rolls.
 Add a few drops of sesame oil.

 Serve hot with dumpling sauce or soy sauce.

-These delicious dumplings make a lovely and impressive appetizer.
+These delicious Money Bag Dumplings make a lovely and impressive appetizer.
 The huge dumpling need not be transferred to a plate to be cut up for eating.
 Bite size pieces are cut and scooped up with the spoon together with a little soup.